josephWoodland/beer.com/README.md

 - Laptop (1024px)
 - Laptop L (1440px)

-Hero section on mobile devices in landscape mode.
-How it works section on a small number of mobile devices in landscape mode, can cut small part of an icon off.

-These issues can be fixed with time.
-As the likely hood of anyone veiwing the website from these devices in landscape mode are very very small.
-The added time and possible change to the formate for deivices in protrait mode is somehting that will have to be looked at before website is live on the internet.
+## Major testing issues identified

+        1. Issue: Safari on desktop in a small window and on small iphone screen would cut off the bottom of sections.
+        Resolution applied: increasing the pixel height of certain sections on a small screen.

-Using my pixel in portraite mode on the contact page would encounter a bug where the placemnt on the incons inside the imput boxes would be off screen creating white space.
-I fixed this by addeding `overflow: hidden;' to the main element on that page.
+        2. Issue: Using my pixel in portrait mode on the contact page would encounter a bug where the placement on the icons inside the input boxes would be off screen, creating white space.
+        Resolution applied: I fixed this by changing the containing div to `display: flex;` and re-formatting the icon to appear in the left hand side of the input box.

 ### User testing

-To test if the layout of the website would hit the Client’s goals.
-I got two sets of 5 brand new users to use the website.
-One group as the user-focused group and one for the creator focus group.
-The overall results of this are as follows.
+To test if the layout of the website would deliver the client’s goals, I used two groups each with 5 new users to use the website.
+One group was the 'user' audience and the other the 'creator' audience.
+The overall results of this test are as follows.

 ### User Tests

 - What did most users remember about the business after the 5-second showing?

-        The constant feedback was that the company is around gifting drinks or meeting up with friends and family.
+        The constant feedback was that Beer.com is about gifting drinks or meeting up with friends and family.

-- What did users remember about the signup process?
+- What did users remember about the sign-up process?

-        Everyone recognized that you can sign in through social media platforms.
+        Everyone recognised that you can sign in through using their exisiting social media accounts.
-- After asking the Creator to try and contact the company, how did they get on?
-Could they find the Social Media links
+- After asking the Creator to try and contact Beer.com, how did they get on?
+Could they find the Social Media links?

-        All got to the page very quickly, one user got ‘stuck’ for a little while on the top one the page, all others scrolled down to the form very quickly.
+        All test users understood where to find the 'Contact Us' form very quickly.
+One user spent a little more time than the other users on the top of the page to locate the link. though all others scrolled down to locate the form very quickly and easily.

-        Socail media links were found by all users within 10 seconds of the question being asked.
+        Social media links were found by all users within 10 seconds of the question being asked.

 ### Creator Tests

 - What did the test subject remember after 5 seconds on the hero section of the creator page?

-        Something about earning more money from content.
+        Beer.com is something to do wit earning more money from content.

 - How did the test subject remember how the service works?